wp-plugins/ik-facebook/readme.txt

 Nope!
 Thanks to the WordPress Transient API, all you have to do is sit back and relax and we'll do the rest!

+= I think I broke my date formatting!
+Help! =

+It's OK!
+Just place %B %d in the field, and you'll be back to default!

 = I Want All Of My Posts Visible -- Not Contained In A Box! =

 Try using the "No Style" theme -- this will output everything in a list.
 You can also turn off the Like Button, Feed Title, and Profile Pic to have it look more like a list of posts.